PurpleLUM4/pyadb/README.md

 # Python Android Debug Bridge Wrapper

-Simple Android debug bridge wrapper for Python designed for Linux.
+Simple Android debug bridge wrapper for Python designed for Linux.<br>
-Note: This may not work on Windows machines without adjusting the wrappers code.
+**Note:** This may not work on Windows machines without adjusting the wrappers code.<br>

 ## Exports
 ```py